crytic/echidna/README.md

 * `o` if an execution ended with an out-of-gas error
 * `e` if an execution ended with any other error (zero division, assertion failure, etc)

-### Support for smart contract build systems
+### Support for Smart Contract Build Systems

 Echidna can test contracts compiled with different smart contract build systems, including [Truffle](https://truffleframework.com/) or [hardhat](https://hardhat.org/) using [crytic-compile](https://github.com/crytic/crytic-compile).
 To invoke echidna with the current compilation framework, use `echidna-test .`.

 On top of that, Echidna supports two modes of testing complex contracts.
-Firstly, one can [describe an initialization procedure with Truffle and Etheno](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/end-to-end-testing.md) and use that as the base state for Echidna.
+At first, one can [describe an initialization procedure with Truffle and Etheno](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/end-to-end-testing.md), and use that as the base state for Echidna.
 Secondly, echidna can call into any contract with a known ABI by passing in the corresponding solidity source in the CLI.
 Use `multi-abi: true` in your config to turn this on.

-### Crash course on Echidna
+### Crash Course on Echidna

 Our [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna#echidna-tutorial) repository contains a crash course on Echidna, including examples, lessons and exercises.

-### Using Echidna in a GitHub Actions workflow
+### Using Echidna in a GitHub Actions Workflow

 There is an Echidna action which can be used to run `echidna-test` as part of a GitHub Actions workflow.
 Please refer to the [crytic/echidna-action](https://github.com/crytic/echidna-action) repository for usage instructions and examples.

-### Configuration options
+### Configuration Options

 Echidna's CLI can be used to choose the contract to test and load a configuration file.